Disable CSS while Saving to HTML with Python.NET

 Possible Usage Scenarios

-When you save your Excel file to a single page HTML, usually the CSS elements will be embedded within the HTML file and will be located in the HEAD section.
-If you attach this file as a content/body of an email, the CSS elements will be stripped out by most email clients, resulting in improper rendering.
-The Aspose.Cells for Python via .NET API introduces an option which allows you to optionally disable CSS, allowing styles to be directly applied within the HTML elements themselves.
-If you want to set the HTML as the content/body of the email, please use the HtmlSaveOptions.disable_css property and set it to True.
+When you save your Excel file to a single-page HTML, the CSS elements are usually embedded within the HTML file and placed in the HEAD section.
+If you attach this file as the content/body of an email, most email clients will strip out the CSS elements, resulting in improper rendering.
+The Aspose.Cells for Python via .NET API introduces an option that allows you to optionally disable CSS, enabling styles to be applied directly within the HTML elements themselves.
+If you want to set the HTML as the email’s content/body, please use the HtmlSaveOptions.disable_css property and set it to True.

 Disable CSS while Saving to HTML

-The following sample code shows the usage of HtmlSaveOptions.disable_css property.
+The following sample code shows the usage of the HtmlSaveOptions.disable_css property.

 Sample Code